 |Paint is on

-Check in time between 3 PM and 8 PM.
+Check in for Lodging between 2 PM and 8 PM.

 (arrangements can be made for later check in time)